King O'Malley: South Australia

 At the opening of parliament in June 1896, O'Malley and seven others refused to take an oath of office and were refused their seats.
 They were eventually allowed to make affirmations and take their place.
-After his election O'Malley took up residence in a coffee palace on Hindley Street, Adelaide, although he made frequent visits to his electorate.
-In Parliament, he concentrated on social matters, starting with a proposal to regulate barmaids, the use of which he regarded as a social evil.
-His attempt to amend a government liquor licensing bill to that end was unsuccessful.
+After his election,O'Malley took up residence in a coffee palace on Hindley Street, Adelaide, although he made frequent visits to his electorate.
+In Parliament, he concentrated on social matters, starting with a proposal to regulate barmaids, the use of which he regarded as a social evil, but his attempt to amend a government liquor licensing bill to that end was unsuccessful.
 O'Malley next introduced a bill requiring seats to be provided for shop assistants, which also failed, followed by a successful motion calling for train carriages to be provided with lavatories and better lighting.
 A private member's bill he introduced in 1897 eventually passed as the Legitimation Act 1898, allowing for the legitimation of children born out of wedlock whose parents subsequently married.
-By this time, O'Malley had aligned himself with the government of Charles Kingston, declaring himself "on the side of the ministry" and calling Kingston "the greatest democratic leader this country had ever known".
-He strongly supported federation and in a series of parliamentary speeches championed the U.S. constitution as a model for Australia.
+By that time, O'Malley had aligned himself with the government of Charles Kingston, declaring himself "on the side of the ministry" and calling Kingston "the greatest democratic leader this country had ever known".
+O'Malley strongly supported federation and, in a series of parliamentary speeches, championed the U.S. constitution as a model for Australia.
 However, little notice was taken of his views.

-O'Malley was defeated for re-election in Encounter Bay at the April 1899 general election, with William Carpenter outpolling him by 14 votes and Charles Tucker outpolling both.
+O'Malley was defeated when he stood for re-election in Encounter Bay at the April 1899 general election, with William Carpenter outpolling him by 14 votes, and Charles Tucker outpolling both.
 The election was fought largely on the temperance issue, with Tucker enjoying the support of the Licensed Victuallers' Association.
-Their supporters clashed on a number of occasions, culminating in a "near riot" at Goolwa the day after the election.
+The supporters of each camp clashed on a number of occasions, culminating in a "near riot" at Goolwa the day after the election.
 A petition was subsequently lodged against Tucker's return, on the grounds that he had attempted to bribe electors.
 The result was declared void in July 1899 and another election ordered, which was equally acrimonious but resulted in a clear victory for Tucker against O'Malley.